sigsep/sigsep-mus-db/README.md

 ##### Test if your separation function generates valid output

-Before you run the main evaluation which might take very long, participants can test their separation function by running:
+Before you run the full DSD100, which might take very long, participants can test their separation function by running:
 ```python
 dsd.test(my_function)
 ```
-This test makes sure the user provided output is compatible to the dsd100 evaluation framework.
+This test makes sure the user provided output is compatible to the DSD100 framework.
 The function returns `True` if the test succeeds.

 ##### Processing the full DSD100